rovaughn/platform-docs/platform/manual/microservices/hot-reloading/index.rst

   python
   golang

-For more details, read the full CLI reference for :ref:`hasura microservice sync <hasura_microservice_sync>`.
+For more details, read the full CLI reference for :ref:`hasura microservice sync <hasura_platform:microservice_sync>`.